-The Freederm range is suitable for vegans as no ingredients in the Freederm range are of animal origin, and none of the products have been tested on animals.
+All products in the Freederm range are suitable for vegans as no ingredients are of animal origin.
+None of the products in our range have been tested on animals.

 None of the products in the Freederm range have been tested on animals.

 We have not tested our products or ingredients on animals, nor do our suppliers conduct such testing on our behalf.